European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

 If `getAdvertisingToken()` returns null, and the identity status is not `OPT_OUT`/`optOut`, you'll need to generate a new token.
-To do this, pass the DII into the `generateIdentity` method again.
+To do this, pass the personal data into the `generateIdentity` method again.
 For details, see [Configure the EUID mobile SDK](#configure-the-euid-mobile-sdk).

 ## Enable Logging